New York City settles with former tennis star roughed up by cop

 "Transparency and accountability are critical to further strengthening the bonds between law enforcement officials and the communities they serve," added Mayor Bill de Blasio.

-Blake, who the No. 4 ranked tennis player in the world four years ago, was waiting for a car outside a Manhattan hotel to take him to the U.S. Open on Sept.
+Blake, who was the No. 4 ranked tennis player in the world in 2006, was waiting for a car outside a Manhattan hotel to take him to the U.S. Open on Sept.
 9, 2015, when Officer James Frascatore tackled him without provocation or warning in what police said was a case of mistaken identity.

 Blake was bodyslammed, handcuffed and led away in an incident recorded by a security video camera and widely circulated, sparking outrage at a time of rising tension nationwide over police relations with minorities.
 Blake has a black father and a white mother, while Frascatore is white.